StynerDev25/rooted-rising-architecture-diagram/README.md

 ## 📝 License

-MIT — feel free to fork, remix, and cite with a link back.
+Not MIT — Please do not fork, remix, or cite with a link back.

 **Maintainer:** Styner Stiner · [stynerdev@gmail.com](mailto:stynerdev@gmail.com)